jzeimen/PuzzleSolver/README.md

 - [How It Works](#how-puzzlesolver-works)

-# Installing OpenCV
+# Installing OpenCV, OpenMP

 OpenCV is required to run PuzzleSolver.
 This version compiles with OpenCV version 2, 3, or 4.

+If available, OpenMP enables faster edge scoring via multi-processing.

 Here is how I have done it on 3 different computers...

 ## OSX
-Tested on High Sierra (10.3.x) and Mojave (10.4.x) with OpenCV 4.0.1
+Tested on High Sierra (10.13.x) and Mojave (10.14.x) with OpenCV 4.0.1
 ```
 ### Install Homebrew if you haven't already.
 Visit https://brew.sh and install it